 Taking care not to neglect any of the Treasures in our teaching, we can help students become independent learners, expressive, accomplished players, and well-rounded musicians.

-This table shows a simple summary of The Three Elements of Musical Learning including suggestions about how each is developed, which I will discuss in more details below:
+This table shows a simple summary of The Three Elements of Musical Learning including suggestions about how each is developed, which I will discuss in more detail below:

 People often talk about aural acuity, the “inner ear”, and allowing our “creative juices to flow”.
-It is clear to me that these are fundamentally linked, and I like to use Musical Essence as an umbrella term to identify this wonderful Treasure.
+We talk about “being in the zone”.
+It is clear to me that these are fundamentally linked; the umbrella term musical essence identifies this wonderful treasure.

-Musical Essence is that which gives birth to all our musical imagination and expression, bringing music into being.
+Musical Essence is that which gives birth to our creative imagination and expression, bringing music into being.

 I believe that the most fundamental way our Musical Essence can be nurtured and developed is through attentively Listening to lots of music.
 The earlier in a child’s life such listening beings, the more likely it is that their Musical Essence will subsequently flow powerfully.